ViliLipo/MinecraftDiscordBot/docs.md

 minecraftFunction()
 ```

-Finds channel called minecraft and starts to feed server output
+Find channel called minecraft and starts to feed server output
 there.